 To close this knowledge gap, we present a study of long-term data repository characteristics and workload behavior covering between one and three years of activity in several long-term data stores.
 The archives we chose allow us to compare and contrast a range of workloads found in tertiary storage and public content repositories, comprising prime examples of use cases aimed at preserving data with indefinite life times.
 One archive stores an approximately 1.3 PB scientific data set from Los Alamos National Laboratory (LANL), spread across disk and tape, with file metadata crawl summaries covering 1 year; this store is most similar to those from prior archival storage studies and typifies the tertiary storage system use case.
-Another store, representative of the expanded role of long-term storage, is the Washington State Digital Archives [41]; we analyzed 2.5 years of access logs and record metadata from this store.
-The third archive is a repository of water table reports from the California Department of Water Resources [11], with logs covering 3 years of activity.
-Other use cases often grouped in the archival space-such as backup [23, 46], and compliance [19, 32]-exhibit different behavior and thus warrant their own examination as well.
+Another store, representative of the expanded role of long-term storage, is the Washington State Digital Archives [Washington State 2010]; we analyzed 2.5 years of access logs and record metadata from this store.
+The third archive is a repository of water table reports from the California Department of Water Resources [California DWR 2010], with logs covering 3 years of activity.
+We want to stress, however, that our study is not an exhaustive examination of the archival storage space.
+There are many cases now grouped in the archival space.
+These include backup [Lillibridge et al. 2003; Zhu et al. 2008], it compliance [HIPAA 1996; Sarbanes-Oxley 2002], and personal archiving [Chronicles 2011].
+Adding further complexity to the picture is the rise of remote cloud storage and backup services such as Dropbox [2011], and Amazon's S3 [Amazon 2011] that can be used explicitly or in an ad-hoc manner as remote archive.
+These use cases and services have significantly different intent and thus may exhibit different behavior, warranting their own examination as well.

 Our analysis of the LANL metadata summaries revealed that tertiary storage archives have changed in a number of ways.
-First, the current LANL data set is considerably larger than the NCAR system studied in 1993 [25], over 1 PB compared to 25 TB.
+First, the current LANL data set is considerably larger than the NCAR system studied in 1993 [Miller and Katz 1993], over 1 PB in 2010, as compared to NCAR's 25 TB in 1992.
+Further, this archive is merely one of many within LANL.
 Second, the ratio of disk to tape has changed from the NCAR system's ratio of 1:262, to the LANL system ratio of 1:3.3 at the end of our study.
 Interestingly however, despite the increased use of hard disks, overall update behavior is largely similar to previous studies.
 Third, the typical file size has grown considerably, although many of the files are quite sparse.